jgm/lunamark/README.markdown

 The library comes with an executable, lunamark.
 For usage instructions, do `lunamark --help`.

+Usage examples:

+    lunamark

+reads markdown from stdin and writes html to stdout.

+    lunamark -t man -s -o prog.1 -Xsmart,notes prog.txt

+converts `prog.txt` from markdown to groff man (`-t man`), producing a standalone file with header and footer (`-s`) called `prog.1` (`-o prog.1`), and enabling the smart typography and notes extensions `-Xsmart,notes`.

+    lunamark -t man -o prog.1 --template custom \
+      -d section=1,date="July 2011" -Xsmart,notes prog.txt

+As before, but uses the custom template `custom.man` (which it will seek first in the working directory, then in `templates`, then in `~/.lunamark/templates`), setting the `section` variable to `1` and the
+`date` variable to `July 2011`.

 ## Using the library

 Simple usage example: